perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

         // The wrapper for this function will be used for anything that Python
         // can convert to an integer, except for floating point numbers. void foo(int);

+.. argument-annotation:: DisallowNone

+    .. versionadded:: 4.16.4

+    This boolean annotation specifies that the value of the corresponding argument (which should be a pointer to either a C++ class or a mapped type) must not be ``None``.

 .. argument-annotation:: DocType